 Please attach all detailed outbreak investigation reports as annex.

-Second line of evidence: Molecular epidemiology evidence that measles and/or rubella virus transmission is interrupted
+Second line of evidence: molecular epidemiology evidence that measles and/or rubella virus transmission is interrupted

 This section describes the molecular epidemiology evidence of the interruption of transmission, noting the genotypes over time.
 Data should include all data collected since genotyping became available.
 The narrative should highlight the collection of specimens as well as what the genotypic data is currently showing.